ttulttul/zoom-webhook-receiver/README.md

 - `make rebuild`: Rebuild and restart the Docker container
 - `make logs`: View container logs
 - `make test-webhook`: Send a test webhook event
+- `make test-local`: Run tests in a local venv
+- `make test-local-verbose`: Same as `test-local` but with debug logging
 - `make clean`: Remove all Docker artifacts related to this project

 ## Project Structure